Teaching Strategies for Dyslexic Students

 The following page numbers refer to David Sousa’s How the Brain Learns to Read, 2nd Edition.

-WOW!
 Have a dyslexic student?
-Read, reread, reread, reread, and reread free decodable and sight word stories.
+Read, reread, reread, reread, and reread free decodable texts.
 Talk about the stories as a quick comprehension check.
 Copy and paste stories into Strong Reader.
 It highlights word features – for FREE!

 Also, see my If Your Child is Struggling page!